Health Management

 Clear

 No copies of the mutation.
-Safe to breed with any dog.
+Safe to breed for known conditions.

 Carrier